MyInternships.in

 ⚠️

-Always place <!DOCTYPE html> as the first line.
+Always place <!DOCTYPE html> as the very first line.
 Even a blank line or comment before it can trigger quirks mode in some browsers.

 Older HTML 4.01 and XHTML doctypes were long and referenced a DTD (Document Type Definition), for example <!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01//EN">.
 HTML5 removed the DTD requirement, which is why the modern declaration is so short.